vcardins/gasprice/footer.md

 License
 ----

-All rights reserved to Results.com - 2014
+All rights reserved - 2016